DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### DISCLAIMER: VCV RACK 2 "PRESET" LIMITATIONS<a name="presetlimitations"></a>

-:warning: Due to **important amount of datas by using custom WAVE files as USER waveforms** (each waveform represents **4096 bytes**, largely more in json, because all numerical values for every sample are coded as plain text), by this way, the "100 kilobytes limit recommendation" for json serialization - as indicated by VCV Rack manual - can be reached very quickly).
+:warning: Due to **important amount of datas by using custom WAVE files as USER waveforms** (each waveform represents **4096 bytes**, largely more in json files, because all numerical values for every sample are coded as plain text), by this way, the "100 kilobytes limit recommendation" for json serialization - as indicated by VCV Rack manual - can be reached very quickly).
 The absence of "patch storage" for preset files (.vcvm) is really problematic - unfortunately, it's a bad VCV Rack 2 limitation (I guess).
 Also, VCV Rack 2 doesn't provide specific functions or "flags" to distinguish preset save file versus regular patch save file!

 To be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file (including autosave, occuring every 15-second), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods).